csci110/csci110.github.io/5_PuzzlePrincess_old.md

 This continues until one of the eight methods finds the move it is looking for, calls `playInSquare` to update the game board, and returns `true`.
 Then, a call to `takeTurns()` hands control to the princess player.
 If no move was found, we display an error message with the Javascript `Error` object.
 If you like, you can learn more about the `Error` object [here](http://www.javascriptkit.com/javatutors/trycatch2.shtml), and about the throw statement [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) .

-- [ ] Create eight new methods in the `StrangerMarker` class, with names that match the calls shown above (`findWinningMove` through `findAnySideMove`).
+- [ ] Create six new methods in the `StrangerMarker` class, with names that match the calls shown above (`findWinningMove` through `findAnySideMove`).
 For now, each script contains a single statement: `return false;`.
 There are two methods in the stub list that are passed (Boolean) values.
 Please use `forOpponent` in the argument list for those methods when you define them.
 This will make more sense later.

 Run your program to make sure everything still works as before.